Skip to main content

 stk login

 Step 1.
-Create an empty directory
+Create an Empty Project Directory

 mkdir demo-html

-Access this directory in your preferred IDE, such as Visual Studio Code.
+Open this directory in your preferred IDE, such as Visual Studio Code.

 Step 2.
 Create the Application